Concessions and Cafeterias: Healthy Food in the Federal Workplace

 Improving health and wellness in America is a major priority for the U.S. government.
 There’s no better place to start than at the federal workplace itself.
 Healthier food at federal cafeterias and concessions can have an enormous impact: better choices for the two million civilian employees of the federal government and a precedent to follow for the rest of the country.

 GSA is pleased to introduce the Health and Sustainability Guidelines for Federal Concessions and Vending Operations.
-These guidelines were developed in partnership the Department of Health and Human Services and represent the best practices in nutrition science for improving health and reducing impact to the environment.
-These new guidelines translate the 2010 Dietary Guidelines for Americans into clear and definitive standards that food service operators can follow to make their operations healthier and more sustainable.
+These guidelines were developed in partnership with the Department of Health and Human Services and represent the best practices in nutrition science for improving health and reducing impact to the environment.
+These Guidelines translate the current Dietary Guidelines for Americans (DGAs) into clear and definitive standards that food service operators can follow to make their operations healthier and more sustainable.

 What do the new Health and Sustainability Guidelines for Federal Concessions and Vending Operations do for federal concessions?

 In alignment with the current Dietary Guidelines for Americans, the Health and Sustainability Guidelines encourage the availability of:

 - Vegetarian entrees.

 - Low-fat milk, yogurt and cottage cheese.

 - 100% fruit juice.

 - Foods free of synthetic sources of trans fats.